johnward/supply_chain_reference/README.md

-# rust_book_examples for the book Production Microservice in Rust
+# Supply Chain Refereence

+This repository for a referecen project for a Supply Chain solution in Rust